A detailed list of all my favorite things to do and the most important tourist attractions in Kyrgyzstan

 Kyrgyzstan has a lot of half-deserts and smaller desert regions.
 Here you will have the unique possibility to see wild Bactrian camels.
 It feels utterly unreal to stand amongst a flock of 30 or so.

 Other than that you will be able to see many birds of prey, maybe deer, maybe Marco Polo sheep and quite possible Marmots.
 My, how I like these cute little fellows!
 Oh..and you will see horses….plenty of horses!

 9. Bath in the Issyk-Kul Lake

-Issyk-Kul is the second largest mountain lake in the world, only rivalled by Lake Titicaca in South America (check out my article on the floating reed islands of Lake Titicaca).
+Issyk-Kul is the second largest mountain lake in the world, only rivaled by Lake Titicaca in South America.
 It may not be as high, but it is just as stunning.
 It is surrounded by high mountains on all sides, so there are plenty of hiking and horse riding opportunities for you.

-BUT, unlike its cousin in South America, you can go bathing at Issyk-Kul.
+BUT, unlike its cousin in South America, you can go swimming in Issyk-Kul.
 The water is surprisingly warm and you have the most beautiful beaches.
 It somewhat looks like in Italy – only without the crowd and mountains some 6,000 meters high in the background.
 Simply amazing!

 You have probably heard of the Death Sea, a sea so salty that no fish live in it, so salty that you don’t need to swim to stay buoyant.
 Well then, Kyrgyzstan has its own version – Tuz Kol, one of the most peculiar points of interest in Kyrgyzstan.
 Located close to the Issyk-Kule Lake, Tuz-Kol is almost as salty as the Dead Seas.
 Especially the salty mud is said to have healing properties and quite a few locals come here to enjoy the warm waters.